weidwonder/ThreadPool/README.md

 `thread_pool.ThreadPool(thread_num=cpu_count)`

-> Create thread pool by this. `thread_num` represent the max thread number this pool can process at same time, it equals your pc cpu count default.
+> Create thread pool by this. `thread_num` represent the max thread number this pool can process at same time, it equals your pc cpu count by default.

 ### functions

-Very easy.Only three function.
+Very easy.Only three functions.

 `process(func, args=None)`